11 Steps to Start Your Own Delivery Business: A Practical Guide

 - Limited Liability Company (LLC): Blends elements of partnerships and corporations, providing owners with limited personal liability while allowing profits and losses to be passed through to their personal income.

-These business structures are common across many countries, although the exact regulations vary. n general, sole proprietorships and partnerships are simpler to manage, with less onerous regulatory and compliance requirements.
+These business structures are common across many countries, although the exact regulations vary.
+In general, sole proprietorships and partnerships are simpler to manage, with less onerous regulatory and compliance requirements.
 On the other hand, corporations and LLCs will offer more protection for your personal assets.

 Step 4.
 Get an EIN (Employer Identification Number)